Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 The expression~(\ref{e.excursionadditive}) is thus seen to be negative and of order at least $2^\ell \cdot 2^{-\ell/3} = 2^{2\ell/3}$.
-This completes our argument in favour of~(\ref{e.proxytimezero}); and thus also our discussion of the present case of low overlap via scale-$\ell$ excursions.
+This completes our argument in favour of~(\ref{e.proxytimezero}); and our discussion of low overlap via scale-$\ell$ excursions.
+In the actual proof, we will apply a union bound over all possible $O(\log n)$ many scales.